City Index vs Skilling, for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-City Index has around 12,500 financial instruments while Skilling allows you to trade around 12,500 on their platform.
+City Index allows you to trade around 12,500 financial instruments whilst Skilling has around 12,500 on their platform.

 City Index and Skilling Contact Details

-Being able to contact your broker simply is a sign of a professional broker.
+Being able to contact an online trading platform simply is vital.
 City Index and Skilling have the following contact details and social medias that you can use.

 |